bbala13/e_book-search-tool/Answers to technical questions.md

 1. A: If I had more time, I would:

     1. Dynamically render images based on viewport size for better performance
+    2. Add integration tests
-    2. Create a different style of pagination for the mobile view
+    3. Create a different style of pagination for the mobile view
-    3. Design a better layout and theme
+    4. Design a better layout and theme
-    4. Add a loading spinner
+    5. Add a loading spinner
-    5. Change the favicon
+    6. Change the favicon

 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.